Saving & Spending Financial Health

 Even though it’s not the most exciting suggestion on the list, it’s crucial.
 As you increase your income, reviewing your insurance coverage is a good idea.

 You might want to start with your health insurance coverage and ensure it meets your needs.
-After that, you may want to consider or review your life, auto, homeowners or renters, pets, and disability policies.
+After that, you may want to consider or review your life, homeowners or renters, and auto insurance policies.

 Your job might offer some insurance options, and it’s worth figuring out your coverage and how it functions.
-Insurance is a critical part of financial health and protecting your financial future.
+Insurance is critical to your financial health and protection of your financial future.

 Bottom line